 Store in the closed, original container in a cool, well-ventilated area.
 Do not store for prolonged periods in direct sunlight.

-Triple or preferably pressure rinse containers before disposal.
-Add rinsing to spray tank.
-DO NOT dispose of undiluted chemicals on site.
-If recycling, replace cap and return clean containers to recycler of designated collection point.
-If not recycling, break, crush or puncture and deliver empty packaging for appropriate disposal to an approved waste management facility.
-If an approved waste management facility is not available bury the empty packaging 500 mm below the surface in a disposal pit specifically marked and set up for this purpose clear of waterways, desirable vegetation and tree roots, in compliance with relevant Local, State or Territory government regulations.
-DO NOT burn empty containers or product.
+Triple-rinse containers before disposal.
+Add rinsings to spray tank.
+Do not dispose of undiluted chemicals on site.
+If recycling, replace cap and return clean containers to recycler or designated collection point.
+If not recycling, break, crush, or puncture and deliver empty packaging to an approved waste management facility.
+If an approved waste management facility is not available, bury the empty packaging 500 mm below the surface in a disposal pit specifically marked and set up for this purpose, clear of waterways, desirable vegetation and tree roots, in compliance with relevant local, state or territory government regulations.
+Do not burn empty containers or product.
+Do not re-use empty containers for any other purpose.